tharun15/CKA/ckaexam2025/task14-storage-pv-pvc/README.md

 1. Create a PersistentVolumeClaim named `mariadb` in the `task14` namespace that will reuse the existing PersistentVolume.

-2. Create a MariaDB deployment that uses this PVC to access the preserved data.
+2. Apply the generated MariaDB deployment that uses this PVC to access the preserved data.

 3. Verify that the MariaDB deployment is running successfully with the restored data.